 “Weekly online live sessions inspire comradery among our students and instructors,” Frels says.
 “This brings a sense of community and further energizes the students when they come together for their capstone closing residency.”

 Frels’ words ring true in the small class sizes, with an average of 18 students per course and a maximum of 25 students allowed to enroll in each session.
 While intimate, these classes don’t lack diversity, with business professionals from all walks of life, backgrounds, ethnicities and nationalities coming together to study.
 During every class session, students learn from each other as well as their instructors and build their connections through interactive discussions and group projects.
-With flexible start dates, many students are able to earn their degree within two years of enrolling.
+The university offers flexible start dates, so many students are able to earn their degree within two years of enrolling.

 What’s more, the Smith School of Business is accredited by the Association to Advance Collegiate Schools of Business, which is one of the most respected accreditations such institutions can earn.
+In addition to AACSB accreditation, it has regional accreditation from the Middle States Commission on Higher Education.

 Such dedication to an engaging and fulfilling student experience earned the Smith Online MBA program 92 out of 100 points in the engagement category, as well as a seventh place overall ranking for student engagement when weighed against the other programs evaluated by U.S. News.

 This category measures how selective a school is in admitting highly qualified students.
-U.S. News evaluated the programs’ online student bodies, noting that those with proven aptitudes, ambitions and accomplishments are prepared to handle rigorous coursework and professional challenges.
+U.S. News evaluated the business administration programs’ online student bodies, noting that those with proven aptitudes, ambitions and accomplishments are prepared to handle rigorous coursework and professional challenges.
 A school’s ability to accurately judge the abilities of prospective students generally translates to awarding degrees that have greater legitimacy in the job market.

 This category accounted for 25 percent of the overall score.
 The ranking indicators within the student excellence category included: